This beef brisket recipe shows up on my table for just about every Jewish holiday, especially Hanukkah, Rosh Hashanah, and Passover.

 What cut is beef brisket?

-Beef brisket is the cut of meat that comes from the lower chest of the cow.
-It is a very large cut and is usually split into two pieces.
+Beef brisket is a tough cut of meat that is made tender by slow cooking.
+It is the cut of meat that comes from the lower chest of the cow.
+The whole brisket is very large, but it is usually split into two pieces.

 The first is the “flat cut,” which is thinner and a bit better for slicing.
 The second is the “deckle point,” which is thicker and more often used as a pot roast.